Closed

 Additional information

-- Projects use a peer-to-peer approach for implementation.
+- Projects should use a peer-to-peer approach.

 Frequently Asked Questions about the Building Safer Communities Program - Youth Engagement Project Grants Program